Ray Santisi: Career

 In the 1960s, he performed with the Benny Golson Quartet.
 He has performed at Carnegie Hall and Boston's Symphony Hall.

 Santisi was professor of piano and harmony at Berklee College of Music in Boston where he taught from 1957 until his death in 2014.
 He won an honors scholarship to Schillinger House.
 He was awarded grants from the National Endowment for the Arts in composition and performance.
 He taught at Stan Kenton's summer jazz clinics throughout the US, performing in Europe and Asia.
 Santisi performed at the first Jazz Workshop, the jazz room of Stables nightclub.
 In 2008 he was nominated to IAJE Jazz Education Hall of Fame.

-Many of his former students have since become jazz musicians; these include Diana Krall, Makoto Ozone, Joe Zawinul, Keith Jarrett, Jane Ira Bloom, Jan Hammer, Alan Broadbent, Arif Mardin, Gary Burton, John Hicks, Danilo Perez and Hiromi.
+Many of his former students have since become jazz musicians; these include Diana Krall, Makoto Ozone, Joe Zawinul, Keith Jarrett, Jane Ira Bloom, Jan Hammer, Alan Broadbent, Arif Mardin, Gary Burton, John Hicks, Danilo Perez, Hiromi and Mikolai Stroinski.
 Fourteen of his former students have received Grammy awards.